shrinkwrap/descriptors/gen/readme.txt

 Step 1: schemas.xml  --> metadata.xsl  --> metadata.xml
 Step 2: metadata.xml --> ddJava.xsl    --> interfaces and classes (Api and Impl)

-schemas.xml:    This is root of all.
-This file describes which schemas are part of the transformation.
+schemas.xml:    This is the root of all.
+This file describes which schemas are part of the transformation. metadata.xsl:   Produces the metadata.xml based on the configured schemas in schemas.xml ddJava.xsl:     Produces the interface and implementation classes.
+Requires as input the metadata.xml file.
-It defines for each schema the packages and optionally, if a deployment descriptor interface and impl class should be produced.
-This is required because some of the schemas are a kind of a reusable function library, e.g. javaee6.xml is an example.

 Required Libraries
 ------------------_
-The transformation is based on the saxon 9.3 xslt library.
+The transformation is based on the saxon 9.3 xslt library but version 8.7 onwards works as well.
 The transformation itself uses xslt 2.0.

 Maven Integration